stephenh/fakesdb/README.markdown

 Overview
 ========

-A fake version of SDB.
+A fake version of Amazon's SimpleDB.
 Local, in-memory, consistent, deployed as a war.

 The entire REST API (Query, Select, etc.) is implemented, though probably with some bugs.

 Install
 =======

-To get a war, run `sbt package`, via the Scala simple built tool (`sbt`).
+The easiest way is to get the `fakesdb-version.jar` from [github](http://github.com/stephenh/fakesdb/downloads) and run:

+* `java -jar fakesdb-version.jar`

+This will start up an embedded instance of Jetty on port 8080.
+You can pass `-Dport=X` to specify a different port.

+If you're already running a J2EE container and want to deploy `fakesdb` there, you can download `fakesdb-version.war` also from [github](http://github.com/stephenh/fakesdb/downloads).
+You'll probably have to mount it in the root context with a virtual host, e.g. `http://fakesdb.mycompany.com`.

 Notes
 =====